Dawenster/timeauction/README.md

 Devise's ```:confirmable``` setting is on, so confirmation emails will be sent with new signups (unless user signs up via Facebook OAuth).

-To confirm, you can go into console and find your user, and type
+To confirm, you can go into console and find your user, and type:

 ```
 user.confirm!